ytoren/slack-data-bot-plumber/README.md

 This repo contains code that demonstrate a simple use of R's `plumber` package to build a Slack app that can provide useful data using the Slack API.

 ## Part 1: Plumber
 The R package `plumber` ([https://www.rplumber.io](https://www.rplumber.io/)) is the main engine behind all of this.
 If you already have some idea about how the HTTP API wprks you can get almost everything you need from the intro page.
-If you don't make sure you read the (documentation)[https://www.rplumber.io/docs/] - you can focus on info secions in parts 1-4.
+If you don't make sure you read the (documentation)[https://www.rplumber.io/docs/] - you can focus on info sections in parts 1-4.

 Once you have the app script written just run the app on your local machine and test that it's working in your browser (dont' worry, it's all in the (quickstart)[https://www.rplumber.io/docs/quickstart.html]).
 Depending on your platform, you might want to do more programmatic testing using `curl`.